Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-10-14: Create CLI wrapper with argparse
 - 2023-10-16: Add basic transliteration mappings for common consonants
 - 2023-10-16: Refactor regex patterns to precompiled objects
+- 2023-10-16: Update Amharic stopword list with 10 new words